SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Filter-by-Measures/README.md

         [TotalPosition] >= MinInput && [TotalPosition] <= MaxInput
         ),

-    // we need to remove CHILD_ID from being filtered in the visual to properly roll-up to parent level (as this is the lower level of hierarchy in the matrix)
+    // we need to remove CHILD_ID from being filtered in the visual to properly filter based on parent level (as this is the lower level of hierarchy in the matrix)
-    // if we want to be able to choose the range for the child level we need to remove this ALLSELECTED ALLSELECTED(MyCompanyPositions[Child_ID])
+    // in case we want to be able to choose the range for the child level we need to remove this ALLSELECTED.
+In this case the filter range will apply to the child_id
+    ALLSELECTED(MyCompanyPositions[Child_ID])
 )